EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 In the following we are going to look at variety of hello world programs and look at the two most common types of parallelism in the HPC world.

-One that takes advantage of shared memory and distributed memory parts of a HPC system.
+One that takes advantage of shared memory and one that uses distributed memory in a HPC system.
+We will then look at how they can be combined but first we start with a simple serial code.

 ## Serial